kubsamelkamu/RentifyMobile/Readme.md

 ## Media, Notifications & Emails
 - **Cloudinary** — Image storage/optimization for property photos (used by frontend/backend; mobile uploads integrate with same service).
 - **Push Notifications** — Expo Notifications (with FCM for Android / APNs for iOS) to deliver real-time alerts for bookings, payments, and chats.
-- **Email Notifications (backend)** — Emails such as booking confirmations and password resets are sent by the backend (Resend or other mail provider).
+- **Email Notifications (backend)** — Emails such as booking confirmations and password resets are sent by the backend.

 ## CI / CD & DevOps
 - **GitHub Actions** — Automate tests, linting, and EAS builds.